FBH93/DistributedSystemsHandIns/HandIn2/readme.md

+Submission for group frjokr, consisting of

+* Jonas Brock-Hanash
+* Frederik Bøye Henriksen
+* Kristian Moltke Reitzel

+To run the solution for the TCP/IP problem use the command:

+`go run HandIn2.go`

+in a command prompt in the HandIn2-folder.

+Note: the scenario in our implementation is that the client sends a message to the server.
+The server can handle multiple messages.
+The current HandIn2.Go only simulates TCP/IP via threads, and without middleware.

 # a) What are packages in your implementation?
 What data structure do you use to transmit data and meta-data?
 Marshalling??
 Packets are modeled using a struct `packet` that contain the content